JaimeenMakavana/project-management-system/README.md

 5. Create some Tasks for the project
 6. Go to http://localhost:3000 to see your data!

+### Optional: Test Backend with Postman Collection

+For convenient GraphQL testing, you can use the included Postman collection:

+1. Open Postman and import `project-management-api.postman_collection.json` from the project root.
+2. Ensure the backend is running at `http://localhost:8000`.
+3. In Postman, set the `baseUrl` collection variable to `http://localhost:8000` (if not already set).
+4. Run the requests (for example, the “🚀 Quick Setup Workflow” folder) to create demo organizations, projects, tasks, and comments via the GraphQL endpoint.

 ## 📁 Project Structure

 ```